xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 * Subscribe to more licenses to cover more machines and execution sessions.
 * Remove the machines.

-   Follow these steps to remove a registered machine ID.
+   Follow these steps to remove a registered machine ID:

    1. Log into [Katalon TestOps](https://analytics.katalon.com/).
    2. Select the Organization which permits you to use the license.